 What fabric is good for the project

-Leather was quite wrinkled so it was necessary to iron it.
+The leather was quite wrinkled so it was necessary to iron it.
 If you want to iron leather (yes, you CAN do it) use a piece of cotton fabric and iron leather on the wrong side only.
-As you see in the video below, the piece of old leather looks like new after ironing.
+As you see in the video below, the piece of old leather looks new after ironing.

 ✅ Related tutorial: How to sew leather